 If the pressure is too much, your pipes could burst and result in a sewer line leak.
 Although all pipes are vulnerable to bursting, old pipes are the most susceptible to it.
 Years ago, people didn’t use durable materials to make pipes.
 A home built in the 1960s probably doesn’t have plumbing that can withstand heavy rains.

 The high pressure on your pipes isn’t the only thing you need to worry about.
 When it rains, the added weight of the mud could cause your pipes to shift.
 The shifting may bend or move your pipes in a way that causes a leak.

 If your pipes shift, you need immediate assistance.
-You should call a 24 hour plumbing service to fix your plumbing and repair the leak.
+You should call a emergency plumbing service to fix your plumbing and repair the leak.
 Otherwise, you could have water or sewage spilling out into your yard.

 A small rupture in your plumbing allows debris to enter your pipes.
 As water attempts to flow through your plumbing, it gets stuck on the debris.
 The blockage could make water back up into your home, which causes water damage and leads to mold growth.

 The rainfall can also cause another type of plumbing blockage.
 If you have tree roots bear your plumbing, the roots could attempt to invade your pipes.
 The rain causes roots to grow, making them more likely to pierce your plumbing.
 After you have tree roots growing into your pipes, your plumbing won’t be the same.
 You may experience frequent backups and other plumbing problems.

 During a heavy rainfall, the ground becomes saturated.
 The soil around your home can only handle so much water, and the excess water needs to go somewhere.
 When it rains too much, water accumulates near the foundation of your home.

 Some homes have permeable soil or gravity to improve drainage.
 However, this isn’t always the case.
 If your home is on a flat surface, the water has nowhere else to go.
 It pools near your foundation and could go I to your basement or crawl space.